Otisco Lake: Description

 Otisco Lake is approximately 5.4 mi long and 0.75 mi wide at its widest point.
 The lake has an average depth of 33 ft and reaches a maximum depth of 66 ft.
 It has a surface area of 2048 acres and can hold 21 e9USgal of water.
 The lake's outflow enters first Onondaga Lake via Ninemile Creek and then Lake Ontario via the Seneca and Oswego rivers.

 Otisco Lake is located entirely within Onondaga County and is bordered by the towns of Marcellus, Otisco, and Spafford.
 Its watershed covers 38.7 sqmi of primarily rural land.
 Forty-two percent of the watershed is agricultural, 33% is forested and 9% is shrubland.
 Wetlands and open water account for approximately 13% of the watershed.
 Nearly half of the homes within the lake's watershed are located on or near the lake's shore.

 According to the U.S. Environmental Protection Agency, Otisco Lake is affected by nonpoint source pollution from agriculture, residential land use and streambank erosion.
 Pollution from these sources includes pesticides and fertilizers, sedimentation from erosion and poor tillage practices, and runoff from septic systems, lawns and construction sites.
 Currently the lake is experiencing severe problems brought on by zebra mussels which were introduced to the lake water via boaters.

 Recreation

-Closest of the Finger Lakes to the City of Syracuse, the lake is a popular recreational destination in the summer.
-On the first day of bass season, usually around the end of the second week in June, an annual fishing derby is held.
+The closest Finger Lake to the City of Syracuse, Otisco is a popular recreational destination in the summer.
+A fishing derby is held on the first day of bass season, usually around the end of the second week in June.

-A county park and a public boat launch are available for public use, and two private boat launches are located along the southeastern portion of the lake.
+A county park and a public boat launch are available, and two private boat launches are located along the southeastern portion of the lake.